kingsley-devy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 18. 18-letteronly: display all lines of the file starting with a leter

 * 19. 19-AZ: Replace all characters A and c from input to z and e respectively

+* 20. 20-hiago: Removes all letter  c and C from input